 You can make your studies even more affordable by making sure that you take advantage of your Tuition Assistance (TA) funding.
 Armed Forces TA funds are available to eligible members of the Army, Navy, Marines, Air Force and Coast Guard.
 Tuition assistance programs provide assistance of 75% to 100% of allowable tuition costs, depending on the branch of service.
 DANTES will pay course costs once a passing grade is received.
 You will need to submit the original DANTES 1562/31 three-copy form.

-Military tuition assistance verification forms are obtained from your military education office.
+Military tuition assistance verification forms are obtained from your military service portal (example: Air Force Portal).
 You will need to provide the course codes, class name, and tuition costs per class to complete the form.
 Once a pre-approved tuition assistance verification form is obtained, provide a copy of that form to your financial service representative.
+Please keep in mind that there is a 45 and 7 day regulation to the tuition assistance cut off since it affects all branches.

 Additionally, active duty members may elect to use the MGIB "top-up" in addition to their service provided TA to cover high cost courses.